Why Our Stories Matter

 Before her abuser ever set foot in a courtroom, when she felt alone, Simard read a book, Why I Didn’t Say Anything.
 It was by Sheldon Kennedy, a professional hockey player who spoke out as an adult about being abused by his coach when he was a teen in the minors.

-No matter the reason why survivors are not telling their stories, they will not find their way to it if they don’t see examples.
-It’s on all of us to provide those, whether you have a platform as a former NHL player like Sheldon does, or if you’re just telling your story to a small audience of family and friends.
-It all matters, because, as I’ve also been on my soapbox plenty of times, it’s almost mathematically impossible that you don’t know any survivors of abuse.
+No matter why survivors are not telling their stories, they will not find their way to it if they don’t see examples.
+It’s on all of us to provide those, whether you have a platform as a former NHL player, like Sheldon does, or share your story with a small audience of family and friends.
+It all matters because, as I’ve also been on my soapbox plenty of times, it’s almost mathematically impossible that you don’t know any survivors of abuse. Â